googleapis/google-cloud-cpp/doc/adr/2018-10-30-storage-metadata-fields-and-optional.md

   present and an empty array we just use `std::vector<>`.
 * For integer and boolean fields we default to `0` (and `false`) if the field is not present.
-* For object fields we default to wrapping the field in `optional<>`.
+* For object fields we default to wrapping the field in `absl::optional<>`.

-For fields wrapped in `optional<>` we offer convenience functions to make it easier to operate on these fields.
+For fields wrapped in `absl::optional<>` we offer convenience functions to make it easier to operate on these fields.
 For a field called `foo` these are:

 * `has_foo()` returns true if the field is set.
 * `foo()` returns the field value if set, the behavior is undefined if the value